Why Early Access?

 During Early Access, existing features will be improved, better animation support will be implemented and selected new other features will be added based on customer feedback.
 Once the features are deemed “good” (ie. ready for extended production), U-RENDER will leave Early Access.

-The Early Access product will be “U-RENDER for Cinema 4D” and will include the U-RENDER standalone renderer as well as the Cinema 4D host plug-in.
+The Early Access product will be “U-RENDER for Cinema 4D” and will include the U-RENDER renderer as well as the Cinema 4D host plug-in.

 More details on Features Page and System Requirements.